Training structure

 Faculty of Science

-The "Biochemistry and Molecular Biology of the Cell 1" course follows on from the S1 "From Molecules to Cells" course, which laid the structural foundations of living organisms.
-In this course, students will be introduced to the basics of biochemistry, replication, transcription, translation, intracellular movements and bioenergetics.
+The "Biochemistry and Molecular Biology of the Cell 1" course is a continuation of the S1 course "From Molecules to Cells," which laid the structural foundations of life.
+In this course, students will learn the basics of biochemistry, replication, transcription, translation, intracellular movements, and bioenergetics.

-This UE will be supplemented by UE HAV204V for L1 SVSE students.
+This EU will be supplemented by EU HAV204V for L1 SVSE.

 It will be followed by L1 TEE and L1 Chemistry.